DanielRuskin1/mnny/README.md

 # Net Worth Tracker

 A simple application to keep track of your net worth.
-Check it out at https://www.mnny.fi/!
+Features include:

+- Keeping track of current and historical account balances

+- Viewing a graph of all historical balances

+- Support for most asset types (equities, mutual funds, foreign currencies, etc).
+All balances convert to your base currency.

 # Infra